clemsos/duangish.github.io/index.md

         </div>
         <div class="six columns">
             <p>
               <strong>Jon Phillips</strong> is the founder of Fabricatorz.
-Lived in China for X years Creative Commons Early in the field of open hardware.
+Lived in China for many years.
+Known for his work with Inkscape, Creative Commons, Qi Hardware, and in Art.
             </p>
         </div>
     </div>